corporate governance statement

 The Audit Committee assists the Board in discharging its duties regarding the financial statements, accounting policies and the maintenance of proper internal business, and operational and financial controls, including the review of results of work performed by the Group controls function.

 There are comprehensive procedures for budgeting and planning, for monitoring and reporting to the Board business performance against those budgets and plans, and for forecasting expected performance over the remainder of the financial period.
 These cover profits, cash flows, capital expenditure and balance sheets.
-Further details of the Company’s approach to risk and risk management are set out on Page 12 of the 2018 Annual Report in the Principal Risks and Uncertainties section.
+Further details of the Company’s approach to risk and risk management are set out on pages 14-15 of the 2020 Annual Report in the Principal Risks and Uncertainties section.

 Standards and policies